uibcdf/Study_Group_MMGBSA/README.md

   check every reference in your first paper.
 - Write down in your list new questions and doubts.
 Long term, having many doubts it is more effective than having a lot of answers.
-- Work first week building a good and consistent structure of doubts.
+- Work first building a good and consistent structure of doubts.
 - Work later in having a good and consistent conceptual story covering all your doubts.
 Fill the gaps reading, searching and thinking, as if it were a detective work.
 The mist will vanish with time.
 - You will probably have hundreds of ideas: Why this question was not approached?
 Why this is not done?
 What would happen if...?
 Write down all these ideas, they are gold, they can be the seed of your future scientific contributions.